 “Wow.
 So we have choices.
 What’s the problem?”

 I glanced at Trudie.
 “What do you and the other girls want to do?”
 Trudie smiled.
 I was learning.

 “Pizza solves all problems.
 Let’s catch up with Jack.”

 We found him at Mower, playing his MOOG.

 “We’re going for pizza,” I told him.
 “You wanna go?”

 Joan ran over, looking worried.

 “Yeah.
 I was thinking that next game I can play the MOOG up in the announcer’s booth.
-We can put music to go with your skits.”
+We can put music to your skits.”

 He smiled at me.
 Good manners always gets you what you want.
 Thanks, Mummy.